PAUL34913/msp1-cv/README.md

 -   Fixed text-align and padding on form-success page
 -   Updated comments in navbar across all pages
 -   Gave each page an independant title
+-   All index.html i-frames now have a title

 ## Known Bugs